-- ful completion of all aspects of probation.
-Defendant shall be financially responsible for the costs of lodging and any expenses incurred while incarcerated. - 3.
-Six to twelve months of alcohol and drug restricted probation with a \$10.00 monthly probation fee.
-Defendant shall be financially responsible for the cost of drug testing and/or PBT's, if any. - 4.
-Defendant shall write a letter of apology to the victim and shall submit it to the probation office for processing.
+- Fine \$300.00. - Thirty days jail, credit for 16 days jail, 24 days jail suspended pending successful completion of all aspects of probation.
+Defendant shall be financially responsible for the costs of lodging and any expenses incurred while incarcerated. - Three to six months alcohol and drug restricted probation with a \$10.00 monthly probation fee.
+Defendant shall be financially responsible for the cost of drug testing and/or PBT's, if any.
+Report as directed by the probation office.